A guide to the top Zendesk products in 2026

 What it is: Zendesk Guide is the platform's knowledge base and self-service tool.
 It lets you create, organize, and publish a help center filled with articles, FAQs, and how-to guides for customers or your own internal team.

-Pros: It’s great for deflecting all those repetitive questions that eat up your support team’s time.
-By giving customers a place to find answers 24/7, you free up your agents to tackle the trickier problems.
+Pros: It's great for providing answers to repetitive questions, freeing up your support team's time.
+By giving customers a place to find answers 24/7, you empower them to find solutions quickly.
 It also connects with Zendesk Support to suggest relevant articles to agents as they work on tickets.

 Pricing: Zendesk Guide is included in all Zendesk Suite plans.